 Ideal Exercises for Size Maximisation

 To maximise size, multi-joint movements like the bench press, squat, bent over row and deadlift are good exercises to include in your program.
 These exercises use more total muscle mass allowing you to lift heavier weights.

 It is important that exercises are performed correctly, discuss your technique with your personal trainer to ensure you are achieving the best possible results.

-Your training program should never be random or unplanned.
-Always walk into the gym with a plan in place.
+Always walk into the gym with a training program/plan in place.
 Keep a record of your progression for each session and always ensure you are progressively challenging your muscles.

 A well-thought-out diet and a structured supplement protocol will help support muscle growth.
 Low body fat maintenance and sufficient protein intake with the use of a post-training recovery shake (i.e. Musashi Bulk) will help to build overall muscle.